 Overclocking RAM is a great method to boost your computer performance way beyond its original capabilities.
+By overclocking RAM, you can use multiple apps simultaneously.
+Also, you can allow some apps to run in the background continuously.
 You can overclock the processor and GPU, but the most common practice is RAM overclocking.
 The core process of overclocking is the same for all systems, with little modifications for each.
 In this article, we’re going to discuss how to overclock RAM, both DDR3 and DDR4, and boosting up their frequency.

 What is Overclocking